Thingvellir

 Walking through Almannagjá, you'll see a flag raised in the middle of a rock pile.
 It's right there, on the Lögberg ("the rock of the law"), that the first Icelandic parliament met.
 While nothing survives of the building itself, it's awe-inspiring to visit the place that marked Icelandic history to such an extent.

 The national park is also home to one of Iceland's first churches: Thingvallakirkja.
-The church was originally built in the 11th century after the Christianisation of the country, however, it sadly did not survive the passage of time, and the current wooden building dates to 1859.
+The church was originally built in the 11th century after the Christianisation of the country.
+Unfortunately, it didn't survive the passage of time, and the current wooden building dates to 1859.
 The tiny white-and-green building stands out amid the enormous expanse of Thingvellir's rugged landscapes.

 If you plan to visit Thingvellir in winter, we recommend bringing crampons to enjoy the experience comfortably.